Best Gun Safes [Hands-On Tested]

 Plus, it holds 2-3 pistols plus some mags, depending on how you want to stack them.

-One negative is that there are only 1081 combinations, so if you have a teen that knows how to Google and has patience…you need to work on concealing it or teaching them to respect your firearms.
+One negative is that there are only 1081 combinations, so if you have a teen who knows how to Google and has patience, you need to work on concealing it or teaching them to respect your firearms.

 I got a second one that has upgraded features, such as a thick metal plate behind the Simplex lock to prevent smash attacks.